occipital/django-content-settings/docs/types.md

 SHORT_STR = mix(ProcessorsMixin, SimpleString)("This is string", processors=(shorten,))
 ```

-- **GiveProcessorsMixin** - to post process setting value.
+- **GiveProcessorsMixin** - to post-process setting value.
 The main difference with `ProcessorsMixin` - the value will be processed every time when you request the setting attribute.
 Additional attribute is `give_processors: Iterable[Union[TCallableStr, Tuple[Optional[str], TCallableStr]], ...] = ()`.
 In the same way as for `ProcessorsMixin.processors` you can add functions in the `give_processors`, but you can also add tuple with two arguments suffix as a string and function.
 Here are some of the examples:

 ```python
 import textwrap